Tensegritics/ClojureDart/doc/flutter-helpers.md

         (m/Icon. m.Icons/create)))))
 ```

-can be flattened with `f/nest` into:
+can be flattened with `nest` into:

 ```clj
 (f/nest